 Mortgage forbearance isn’t automatic, however.
 You need to contact your loan servicer to request forbearance.
 Due to the severity of the situation, you may just need to tell your loan servicer you’ve been economically affected by the coronavirus.

-So if you’re having trouble paying off an FHA loan due to financial hardship linked to the coronavirus, contact your loan servicer immediately.
+So if you’re having trouble paying an FHA loan due to financial hardship linked to the coronavirus, contact your loan servicer immediately.
 You may get forbearance.
-Keep in mind that the Trump’s executive order also suspends foreclosures currently in progress.
+Keep in mind that the executive order also suspends foreclosures currently in progress.

-Veterans Affairs (VA) Mortgage Relief
+VA Mortgage Relief

-The Department of Veterans Affairs (VA) is urging approved lenders to ease the financial burden on borrowers affected by the COVID-19 pandemic.
+The Department of Veterans Affairs is urging approved lenders to ease the financial burden on borrowers affected by the COVID-19 pandemic.
 The VA is asking these lenders to do the following:

 - Reduce or eliminate late fees